 It’s time to ask them out.
 But if you don’t know how to ask a girl out online, don’t be surprised when 2 out of 3 women suddenly disappear forever.

-Here at VIDA, we know a thing or two about the “best practices” for turning an online match into real-life action.
+At VIDA, we know a thing or two about the best ways for turning an online match into a real-life first date.
 The experiments we’ve done can instantly double your date acceptance rate.
 So do yourself a favor and don’t ask another girl out online before reading this crucial advice…

 Realize that timing is EVERYTHING.

-She’s not on OkCupid to find a new pen pal – if you wait too long to suggest a date, she’ll lose interest and move on.
-But if you come on too strong, you’ll scare her off.
+She’s not on OkCupid to find a new , she's seeking a of some sort.
+So if you a long time to suggest a date, she'll probably lose interest and move on.
+But if you come on too strong, you'll scare her off.

 So a successful messaging sequence looks like this: